 - Amount of time performing a function; and

 - Consequences of failing to perform the function.

 With or without accommodation, employees are responsible for maintaining normal production standards that are applied uniformly to all employees.

 NOTE: Although not precluded by law, it is NIH’s policy that essential job functions shall not be removed as an accommodation.

 The NIH is comprised of 27 Institutes and Centers, each with a specific research agenda.

-An informal flexible dialogue between any and all parties involved (requestor/employee, decision maker, accessibility consultant/AC) in processing a request.
+An informal flexible dialogue between any and all parties involved (requestor/employee, decision maker, Reasonable Accommodation Consultant/RAC) in processing a request.
 This allows for clarifying the individual's needs, exploring potential accommodations, and ultimately identifying an effective reasonable accommodation(s).

 Major Life Activity:

 A basic activity that most people in the general population can perform with little or no difficulty.

 Examples of major life activities include, but are not limited to the following: